Maikel Garcia Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 10.1 strikeouts per nine innings compiled by the White Sox pitching staff leads MLB.
+- The pitching staff for the White Sox has a collective 10.1 K/9, the first-best in the league.

-- The White Sox have the 28th-ranked team ERA across all league pitching staffs (5.50).
+- The White Sox have the 29th-ranked team ERA across all league pitching staffs (5.71).

-- The White Sox surrender the second-most home runs in baseball (58 total, 1.7 per game).
+- White Sox pitchers combine to surrender 63 total home runs at a clip of 1.7 per game (second-most in the league).

-- Cease makes the start for the White Sox, his eighth of the season.
-He is 2-1 with a 4.58 ERA and 43 strikeouts in 35 1/3 innings pitched.
+- The White Sox will send Clevinger (2-3) to the mound to make his eighth start of the season.
+He is 2-3 with a 4.84 ERA and 33 strikeouts in 35 1/3 innings pitched.

-- His last appearance was on Wednesday against the Minnesota Twins, when the righty went five innings, surrendering four earned runs while giving up five hits.
+- The righty's most recent time out came on Saturday against the Cincinnati Reds, when he tossed six innings, surrendering four earned runs while allowing six hits.

+- In seven games this season, the 32-year-old has put up a 4.84 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .271 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.